wblabio/wblabio.github.io/wgact/filters.md

 }
 ```

-Another simple way to enable the view_item_list demo mode is by appending the parameter `vildemomode` to the URL you want to test.
+> Another simple way to enable the view_item_list demo mode is by appending the parameter `vildemomode` to the URL you want to test.
 Don't forget the `?`.
-It would look like this `https://example.com/shop/?vildemomode`.
+Example: `https://example.com/shop/?vildemomode`.
+This method even works on websites with caching turned on.
+It will use the default settings.

 ![view_item_list event test mode](./_media/view-item-list-trigger-test-mode.png)